 When you subscribe to the internet, you’ll open an internet connection with an Internet Service Provider (ISP).
 Each ISP has its own DNS server connections, which is what your computer will use by default.

-Two of the best performing DNS Servers, however, are Google’s own DNS servers and OpenDNS servers.
-Both are free to use and faster than the ISP provided DNS servers.
+However, two of the best performing DNS Servers are Google’s own DNS servers and OpenDNS servers.
+Both are free to use and faster than the ISP-provided DNS servers.

 How to Change Your Mac’s DNS Servers